mjtamlyn/ayb-notes/built-app-what-next.md

 ## So how does mongo stack up?

 Build a DB for scaleout.
 Enables agile well.
 Uses lots of JSON inside which is simple and easily maps to OO.

+### Why mess with the data model?

+Well we have to join lots of stuff and all of this works on a RDBMS.
+This sucks in a distributed system so you have to be much more careful with how you move things to avoid really bad latency.
+So we can store the data differently so that don't have to do that.
+So Mongo would store everything together with the things it would 'FK'.